 (a) At least one garage space must be provided for each duplex or townhouse.
-The form, materials, color, and construction must be compatible with the unit served; and materials, color, and construction must be compatible with the complex they serve.
+The form, materials, color, and construction must be compatible with the unit served; and (b) If carports or garages are provided for multi-family development, the form, materials, color, and construction must be compatible with the complex they serve.
 (10) Safety and Security.
 Common wall units must provide safety and security features as follows: